thanos-io/thanos/docs/getting_started.md

 ```
 thanos sidecar \
     --tsdb.path                /var/prometheus \           # Data directory of Prometheus
-    --gcs.bucket        example-bucket \            # Bucket to upload data to
+    --objstore.config-file     "bucket.yml"    \           # Bucket config file to send data to
 ```

 Rolling this out has little to zero impact on the running Prometheus instance.
 It is a good start to ensure you are backing up your data while figuring out the other pieces of Thanos.

-If you are not interested in backing up any data, the `--gcs.bucket` flag can simply be omitted.
+If you are not interested in backing up any data, the `--objstore.config-file` flag can simply be omitted.

 * _[Example Kubernetes manifest](../kube/manifests/prometheus.yaml)_
 * _[Example Kubernetes manifest with GCS upload](../kube/manifests/prometheus-gcs.yaml)_